Last updated on September 20th, 2022 at 12:29 pm

 Canada’s Participation in ISO TC 270

-In February of 2016, Canada formed a Standards Mirror Committee (SMC) to ISO TC 270, Rubber and Plastics Machinery.
-This international technical committee published ISO 20430, the first international plastic injection moulding machine standard in April 2020.
-Until the publication of ISO 20430, two standards have been fighting for dominance in the industry: EN 201, Plastics and rubber machines — Injection moulding machines — Safety requirements, and ANSI B151.1, American National Standard for Plastics Machinery – Horizontal Injection Moulding Machines – Safety Requirements for manufacture, Care and Use.
+In February 2016, Canada formed a Standards Mirror Committee (SMC) to ISO TC 270, Rubber and Plastics Machinery.
+In April 2020, This international technical committee published ISO 20430, the first international plastic injection moulding machine standard.
+Until ISO 20430 was published, two standards have been fighting for dominance in the industry: EN 201, Plastics and rubber machines — Injection moulding machines — Safety requirements, and ANSI B151.1, American National Standard for Plastics Machinery – Horizontal Injection Moulding Machines – Safety Requirements for manufacture, Care and Use.

-Canada has a strong plastic and rubber industry, with key equipment manufacturers like Athena Automation, Husky Injection Molding Systems, Mold Masters and GN Plastics among others producing world-class machinery for the industry.
+Canada has a strong plastic and rubber industry, with key equipment manufacturers like Athena Automation, Husky Injection Molding Systems, Mold Masters and GN Plastics, among others producing world-class machinery for the industry.
 The industry is represented nationally by the Chemistry Industry Association of Canada.
 However, Canada has never had its standard for this type of machinery.

-Involvement in ISO TC 270 allows Canada’s plastics industry to have a voice in developing the international standards for the machinery they design and build, and which ever more commonly, they buy and use.
+Involvement in ISO TC 270 allows Canada’s plastics industry to have a voice in developing international standards for the machinery they design and build.

-Until the publication of ISO 20430, two standards have been fighting for dominance: EN 201 in Europe, and ANSI B151.1 in North America.
+Until ISO 20430 was published, the same two standards mentioned above have been fighting for dominance: EN 201 in Europe and ANSI B151.1 in North America.
 Until the relatively recent formation of ISO/TC 270 in 2012, there were NO international standards for this type of machinery.
-While there have been some efforts to harmonise the European and ANSI standards, there are still some significant gaps between these standards.
+While some efforts have been made to harmonize the European and ANSI standards, there are still some significant gaps between these standards.
 In addition, ANSI’s B151 committee has several additional standards for auxiliary equipment for items like robots designed to unload moulds that are not directly addressed in EN standards.